SuperOfficeDocs/superoffice-docs/docs/en/document/templates/admin/tutorial.md

 1. Verify that the required product fields are visible in the **Configure Product** dialog.

-* Only fields marked as visible in Settings and Maintenance will appear in the template.
+* Only fields marked as visible in Settings and maintenance will appear in the template.

 * See [Configure products][4] for more details on setting field visibility.

 ### Copy the template to be modified

-1. In Settings and Maintenance, select **Lists** from the Navigator.
+1. In Settings and maintenance, select **Lists** from the Navigator.
 2. Click the arrow and select **Document - Template**.
 3. Double-click the *Order Confirmation* template and click **Edit** to open it in Microsoft Word.
 4. Save the document with a new name in an easily accessible location.